Proper Preparation For Your Bed Bug Exterminator

 After The Bed Bug Treatment

-- Wait four hours until after treatment before replacing the linens on your bed.
+- Wait at least 4 hours until after treatment before replacing the linens on your bed.

-- Wait for all furniture to dry before using it.
+- Wait for all furniture (if treated) to dry before using it.

-- Give the treatment at least 3 to 4 weeks to work.
+- Give the bed bug treatment at least 3 to 4 weeks to work.
 Depending on the severity of the infestation, patience might be required to allow the hidden bed bugs to stray out from their hiding spots and crawl across the treated areas.
 Do not shampoo or clean your floors after the treatment.
-It’s OK to sweep the floors with a broom, and use your vacuum cleaner.
+It’s OK to sweep the floors with a broom, and use your vacuum as needed.

 - Ask your exterminator if they recommend sealing your mattresses and pillows in bed bug proof, zippered mattress or box spring encasement for at least a year after treatment.